jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Going back to this Javascript program -- here we fetch the last user from a list, and does something with it.
+Here's a Javascript program that we had looked at before.
+We fetch the last user from a list, and does something with it.
 The list however is empty, and so `lastUser` will be undefined.

 :::